Large smooth twins from short lattice vectors: Smoothness Heuristics

 Theorem~\ref{thm:opt} gives a strong description of the asymptotic behaviour of optimal $B$-smooth twins.
 However for concrete and small $B$ this is not effective and one needs a more explicit solution to the equation $r \rho(u)^2 = 1$ underlying Heuristic~\ref{heu:opt}.
 One cannot solve this equation exactly and so we resort to numerical techniques to approximate the solution.

-One can start with an initial guess for $r$, such as the one given in Theorem~\ref{thm:opt}, and use a root-finding algorithm to iteratively get a better approximation for $r$.
-The easiest of such algorithms is perhaps the bisection method.
-Other methods include Newton's numerical method (and exploit the differentiable condition from~\eqref{eqn:dickdefn}).
-Here one would expect a faster rate of convergence compared to the bisection method.
-But, in practice we found that the bisection method was sufficiently fast for the values of $B$ we were interested in.
+One starts with an initial guess for $r$, such as the one given in Theorem~\ref{thm:opt}, and uses a root-finding algorithm, such as the \emph{bisection} or \emph{Newton's method}, to iteratively get a better approximation for $r$.
+One can exploit the differentiable condition (see~\eqref{eqn:dickdefn}) for Newton's method and get a faster convergence rate.
+But we found that the bisection method was sufficiently fast for the values of $B$ we were interested in.